Champlain Valley Bike Accident Prevention Guide

 4. Make Eye Contact at Four-Way Stop Streets

 Most bike accidents happen at intersections where bicycles become invisible.
 When you’re at a four-way stop street, do not proceed until you have made eye contact with the driver on the intersecting road.
-If that motorist is texting or inattentive, he or she might stop for only a moment before driving through the intersection.
+If that motorist is texting or inattentive, the driver might stop for only a moment before driving through the intersection.

 5. Ride 4 Feet Away from Parked Vehicles